ClickHouse/ClickBench/README.md

 To introduce a new result for an existing system on different hardware configurations, add a new file to `results`.

 To introduce a new result for an existing system with a different usage scenario, either copy the whole directory and name it differently (e.g. `timescaledb`, `timescaledb-compression`) or add a new file to the `results` directory.

+`index.html` can be re-generated using `./generate-results.sh`.
+This step is called via a GitHub action and optional.

+By default, all tests are run on c6a.4xlarge VM in AWS with 500 GB gp2.

+Please help us add more systems and run the benchmarks on more types of VMs.

 ### Installation And Fine-Tuning